skovy/skovy.dev/content/blog/codemod-workflow/index.md

 these checks can be easy to overlook.
 This may not be an issue in smaller codebases, but becomes a real issue in larger codebases.

-Fortunately, both approaches have type definitions available:
+Fortunately, both tools have type definitions available:

 - [`@types/babel__traverse`](https://www.npmjs.com/package/@types/babel__traverse) - when working with `@babel/traverse`
 - [`@types/jscodeshift`](https://www.npmjs.com/package/@types/jscodeshift) - when working with `jscodeshift`

-Both these packages provide type definitions which can help avoid these problems.
-First, it will catch any typos when working with nodes.
-Second, it will validate that the node is only the type you expect and will raise a type error otherwise.
+First, the types can help catch any typos when working with nodes.
+Second, they will validate that the node is only the type you expect and will raise a type error otherwise.

 ## Example

 Now that the steps have been outlined, what does this look like in practice?
-Let's start by defining a simple `coffee` object with a property to `brew` coffee.
+Let's start by defining a simple "codebase" that contains a `coffee` object with a property to `brew` coffee.

 ```js
 // coffee.js